jvnipers/jvnipers/README.md

 - Hi, I’m @FiveDotsFemb
 - I'm a big nerd, beginner at programming and lazy
-- Whenever I'll manage to make something I'll put it up here
+- Whenever I manage to make something I'll put it up here
 - You can reach me on Discord: @....#0420

 <!---